thechelsuk/uk.thechels/_pages/gear.md

 ## Mobile

-My phone of choicr is the iPhone 15 Pro.
+My phone of choice is the iPhone 15 Pro.
 I've been an iPhone user since the 4 model and generally upgrade every two or three years.

 ## Tablet